-Structured cabling – MMC certified
+Structured cabling – MMC-certified

-World-class structured cabling system from C&C; Partners
+A world-class structured cabling system from C&C Partners

 - small, medium and large installations